Clarky117/Horiseon-Social-Solution-Services/README.md

 # Horiseon Social Solution Services

-In the week one coding bootcamp assignment we have been given an 'on-the-job ticket' where we need to modify the starter code provided by our client to meet their acceptance criteria.
+Was given an 'on-the-job ticket' where i was required to modify the starter code provided by our client to meet their acceptance criteria.

 <br><br>